AbEC-EC/AbEC/README.md

 Where it is the configuration of the framework parameters (e.g. number of runs, path of the files, number of evaluations, ...).

-* benchConfig.ini
+* problemConfig.ini

-For the configuration of the benchmark.
+For the configuration of the problem (e.g. number of dimensions, dynamic or not, ...).